AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/portals/main.md

 #include_code context_consume_l1_to_l2_message /yarn-project/aztec-nr/aztec/src/context.nr rust

-Computing the `content` might be a little clunky in its current form, as we are still adding a number of bytes utilities.
+Computing the `content` must be done manually in its current form, as we are still adding a number of bytes utilities.
 A good example exists within the [Token bridge example](https://github.com/AztecProtocol/aztec-packages/blob/master/yarn-project/noir-contracts/src/contracts/token_bridge_contract/src/util.nr).

+#include_code claim_public /yarn-project/noir-contracts/src/contracts/token_bridge_contract/src/main.nr rust

 Since the message consumption is emitting a nullifier the same message cannot be consumed again.
 The index in the message tree is used as part of the nullifier computation, ensuring that the same content and secret being inserted will be distinct messages that can each be consumed.
 Without the index in the nullifier, it would be possible to perform a kind of attack known as `Faerie Gold` attacks where two seemingly good messages are inserted, but only one of them can be consumed later.

-#include_code claim_public /yarn-project/noir-contracts/src/contracts/token_bridge_contract/src/main.nr rust

 After the transaction has been mined, the message is consumed, a nullifier is emitted and the tokens have been minted on Aztec and are ready for claiming.

-Since the message consumption is emitting a nullifier the same message cannot be consumed again.
-The index in the message tree is used as part of the nullifier computation, ensuring that the same content and secret being inserted will be distinct messages that can each be consumed.
-Without the index in the nullifier, it would be possible to perform a kind of attack known as `Faerie Gold` attacks where two seemingly good messages are inserted, but only one of them can be consumed later.

 ## Passing data to L1